A Digital New Deal Against Corporate Hijack of the Post-Covid 19 Future

 Our essay focuses on the political context in which the consolidation of the dominant digital paradigm takes place.
 It is structured into three parts: we first describe the role of technology companies in restructuring the global economy and creating the economic and social vulnerabilities that have been exposed by the current global health crisis.
 We then identify some trends that are likely to be exacerbated by the pandemic, specifically the growing public reliance on tech firms for basic services, the influence of tech firms on public debates, and the attempts by tech firms to capture civil society organizations and social movements through their philanthrocapitalism.
 We eventually sketch a policy framework to help address these dangers and to avoid a corporate hijack of the post-Covid 19 future, arguing that state regulatory and fiscal capacities must be strengthened and that independent research must be funded by the tax revenues extracted from tech giants.
 Civil society organizations could contribute by forming transnational alliances to keep tech giants in check and help engage citizens in public debate.

 It is hard to fathom what kind of social and economic future lies on the other side of Covid-19.
 In the early days of the pandemic, some were hopeful that the crisis might usher in a new economic order.
 Others cautioned that the long-term economic and social impacts would be grave.
 One group, however, seems to be having an unambiguously ‘good crisis’.
-Amidst dismal GDP figures, mass layoffs, hiring freezes, and bankruptcies, the world’s top six tech giants – Amazon, Microsoft, Apple, Tencent, Facebook, Alphabet (Google), and PayPal – added an overall market capitalization of $1.2 trillion during the first six months of 2020.
+Amidst dismal GDP figures, mass layoffs, hiring freezes, and bankruptcies, the world’s top seven tech giants – Amazon, Microsoft, Apple, Tencent, Facebook, Alphabet (Google), and PayPal – added an overall market capitalization of $1.2 trillion during the first six months of 2020.
 Amazon alone, despite spending $4 billion on logistical upgrading, saw its value climb by $401.1 billion, boosted by the expansion in online shopping and cloud computing.
 The second biggest winner, Microsoft, has likewise benefited from the mass shift of work from office to home, and the growing reliance of workers and households on its cloud services.1

 In addition to hefty market capitalizations, these tech Leviathans have also used the Covid moment to strengthen their political capital, positioning themselves as reliable actors in the face of government shortcomings.
 In several US states, health departments are leveraging the data power of Google, Facebook, and Apple for contact tracing.
 Amazon Web Services (AWS) is helping support CommCare, a mobile data collection platform developed by Dimagi, a for-profit social enterprise, which initially sought to provide e-health solutions in Africa and Asia, but has since branched out to the US and Ireland.
 And Facebook CEO Mark Zuckerberg published2 an op-ed in The Washington Post to burnish his company’s public utility credentials.